schmichael/whispering-gophers/README.md

 **UDP Broadcast Protocol**

-Broadcasts should be of the form: "<IP>:<PORT>" and may be sent on behalf of any peers.
+Broadcasts should be of the form: "IP:PORT" (same as ``Addr``) and may be sent on behalf of any peers.

 **Timestamp field**